arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

 10.  **Website for datastory**
      - The results and the main plots to be displayed in the datastory have been made interactive, using streamlit in particular.
      - The main functions have been modularized in .py files so that they can simply be called from the main file containing the `app.py` site code.
-     - As the local site loads the clustering part again, there's a slight delay in loading.
+     - The main code of the website has been done in folder `website`of the present repo.
+The website is adapting to dark or white mode of the device you use.

-     - The web site has been deployed.
+     - The web site has been deployed using streamlit.

 ## Timeline